ccao-data/ptaxsim/README.md

 #> 115:             WATER         0.00378    602.41
 ```

+The `tax_bill()` function will automatically combine the years and PIN
-The result is a tax amount per taxing district, per PIN, per year.
-We
+into their Cartesian product.
+The result is a tax amount per taxing
-can collapse these amounts and then plot them to see how a single PIN
+district, per PIN, per year.
+We can collapse these amounts and then plot
-has changed over time:
+them to see how a single PIN has changed over time:

 ``` r
 multiple_years_summ <- multiple_years %>%